glg-public/gds-cc-screamer/README.md

 ### Testing locally
 This app runs within a GitHub Action environment (ubuntu-20.04).
 Some of the npm packages (namely shellcheck) will not run in a Mac environment, so a Dockerfile has been created, along with some developer scripts that are stored in the .dev directory.

+While working on new tests (that might not involve shellcheck), you can tell mocha to target specific tests with the .only argument - [AKA Exclusive tests](https://mochajs.org/#exclusive-tests).

+To get the expected logging that you've setup, you can run the tests with this environment variable to have more useful logging: `LOG_LEVEL=info npm run test`.
+For tests that you run locally, the default logging level is set in the `./test.env.js` file.

 ## Who's the goat?

 That's Screamy, the GLGoat.